First Step Alliance Sends Letter to House FS Committee in Support of Returning Citizens

 On September 28, 2021 the House Financial Services Subcommittee on Diversity and Inclusion held a hearing entitled, “Access Denied: Eliminating Barriers and Increasing Economic Opportunity for Justice-Involved Individuals.”
-The purpose of this hearing was to discuss the economic hardship formerly incarcerated individuals face as a result of limited access to banking, housing and employment.
-Ahead of the hearing, First Step Alliance submitted a letter for the record describing the issues that prevent many returning citizens from obtaining mainstream financial services.
-The letter also presented potential modifications to bank and credit union policies to help improve access.
+The purpose of the hearing was to discuss how limited access to banking, housing, and employment results in economic hardship for justice-involved people and contributes to a high rate of recidivism.
+First Step Alliance submitted a letter for the record describing the specific issues that prevent many returning citizens from accessing mainstream financial services.
+The letter also presented potential modifications to financial institutions' policies and procedures to help improve access.

 Prior banking problems and a criminal record can effectively shut out many justice-involved individuals from mainstream financial services.
 Specialty consumer reporting agencies, like ChexSystems and Telecheck, offer banks and credit unions a means to track and report consumers across the banking system.¹ Negative remarks on a consumer’s report indicating they are a “high risk” can lead to a checking or savings account denial by a financial institution.
 About 80% of banks and credit unions use ChexSystems to assess consumer risk, and so blemishes on a report can prevent many individuals with prior convictions or banking issues from opening accounts at the majority of financial institutions.²